Fine Arts Center to host quilting exhibit

 The Clyde H. Wells Fine Arts Center at Tarleton State University is hosting an exhibit featuring the works from the Dublin Rippers quilting club from Tuesday, June 26 through Friday, Aug.
 3.

 The exhibit features work from five members of the Dublin Rippers quilting club: Peggy DeLaVergne, Suzann Thompson, Sonja Banister, Donna Timmons and Hazel Ashcraft.
+The club are always welcoming of new members so if you like that you see at the exhibit, be sure to talk to one of them about joining!
+They will be able to provide quilting fabric and equipment for the first few sessions while you work out whether you want to join the club or not.
 One of the members, Suzann Thompson, said she started knitting when she was seven and she started quilting in the late 1990s.

 “I started out as a knitter and a crocheter and I was looking for a way to make art with knitting.
 You can’t really hang knitting up without it stretching and I found that if I quilted the knitting, that it would be very stable and it wouldn’t stretch so that’s how I got started,” Thompson said.
 You need a sewing machine for quilting but I was lucky enough to inherit a brilliant one that did the job perfectly, which made it an easy transition for me.